A confounding bridge approach for double negative control inference on causal effects: Estimation

+For i.i.d. data, a consistent estimator of the asymptotic variance can be constructed by using

-However, variance estimation in the time-series setting is complicated due to the serial correlation.
-In this paper, we use the heteroscedasticity and autocorrelation covariance (HAC) estimators \citep{newey1987,andrews1991heteroskedasticity} that are consistent under relatively weak conditions.
-We describe such estimators in the Supplementary Materials and refer to \citet[chapter 14]{hamilton1994time} and \citet[chapter 3]{hall2005generalized} for more details.
+and a $95\%$ confidence interval for the elements of $\theta$ in large samples is $\widehat \theta \pm 1.96\times \{{\rm diag} (\widehat \Sigma_1\widehat \Sigma_0 \widehat \Sigma_1^\top)/n\}^{1/2}$, where diag denotes the diagonal elements of a matrix.
+Variance estimation in the time-series setting is more complicated due to the serial correlation.
+When the observed data are serially correlated, $\widehat \Sigma_0$ in \eqref{esti:var} is no longer consistent for $\Sigma_0$, and one should use heteroscedasticity and autocorrelation covariance (HAC) estimators that are consistent under relatively weak assumptions \citep{newey1987,andrews1991heteroskedasticity}.
+In this paper, we use the Newey-West estimate of $\Sigma_0$: